 While a credit score helps determine whether a borrower is offered the best interest rates, the converse is not true.
 High or low interest rates on current credit cards or loans don’t factor into a credit score.

 This one is partially true.
-For the VantageScore 3.0, medical debt isn’t considered unless it has entered collections by a third party -- and once paid, it isn’t a factor.
+For the still widely used VantageScore 3.0, medical debt isn’t considered unless it has entered collections by a third party — and once paid, it isn’t a factor.
+(With new VantageScore 4.0, medical collection accounts less than 6 months old are totally ignored.)
 But most lenders use FICO scores, and while the latest version (FICO 9) doesn’t weight medical debt as heavily as past versions and similarly erases past-due debt and overdue payments that have been paid off, medical debt remains a factor.
 Even worse, lenders are slow to switch to new versions of the FICO scoring system, and many still use versions that do look at medical debt.